 18.00 hours – Closed to public

-It was quite incredible to see so many elephants all in one place on my visit!
+It was quite incredible to see so many elephants all in one place.
 I was a bit overwhelmed by the sheer size of the herd.
-Though you strictly can’t touch the elephants in the main herd and there is an area you cannot cross you are able to get quite close to observe them.
+Though you strictly can’t touch or approach the elephants in the main herd you are still able to get quite close to observe them.

-We moved on to see a very patient elephant standing for photos, here you were able to feed her fruit and even kiss her trunk!
-The bottle feeding was an interesting spectacle.
+We moved on to a different area to see a very patient elephant standing for photos, here you were able to feed her fruit and even kiss her trunk!
+Afterwards we witnessed the baby bottle feeding which was an interesting spectacle.
 I felt a bit bad for the young elephants having to wait for the tourists to snap pictures before they got to guzzle down their small bottle and wait for the next one.

 Definitely my favourite part of going to Pinnawala was being able to see the elephants march from the grounds of the sanctuary and across the public road (a traffic stopper for sure) and down the river.
 I couldn’t have imagined seeing such a sight in my wildest dreams!
 It was surreal for sure.